Particular/docs.particular.net/samples/username-header/sample.md

 ---
 title: Appending username using headers
 summary: Using message headers to append the current username to every message.
-reviewed: 2016-03-21
+reviewed: 2016-06-22
 component: Core
 related:
 - nservicebus/pipeline/message-mutators
 - nservicebus/messaging/headers
+- samples/run-under-incoming-principal
 ---

-This sample show two approaches appending the current username to outgoing messages and then extracting that value during message handling.
+This sample shows appending the current username to outgoing messages and then extracting that value during message handling.

 ### Fake Principle